RezaJafarpoor/ImageClassification/README.md

 # ImageClassification
-Simple ImageClassification models using CNN for learning purposes
+Simple ImageClassification models using CNN for learning purposes.